In type 2 diabetes, your body’s cells don’t respond to insulin the way they once did, resulting in glucose, or sugar, building up in your blood.

 - history of gestational diabetes or giving birth to a baby weighing more than 9 pounds

 Many of these conditions can contribute to insulin resistance.
-When it’s unclear what the direct link is, it’s often associated with having overweight or obesity, which is another risk factor for type 2 diabetes.
+When it’s unclear what the direct link is, it’s often associated with having obesity, which is another risk factor for type 2 diabetes.

 Acanthosis nigricans (a skin condition with dark, thick patches on the neck or armpits), high triglycerides, or low HDL (the “good” cholesterol) can be signs of insulin resistance and risk for diabetes.